 At the same time, the Authority moved ahead with plans for a general aviation airport focused on serving smaller aircraft.
 In 1972, a site study commenced with the Federal Aviation Administration approving a site in Cockrill Bend in West Nashville.
 Construction began in 1983 and the airport (JWN), named for John C. Tune, opened in 1986.

 In 1977, the airport consisted of 3,300 acres with three runways.
 The passenger terminal was renovated and expanded to 189,000 square feet.
 Realizing that further expansion would be needed to meet accelerating passenger demand, the Authority updated the 1973 Master Plan in 1980 and began an environmental assessment for a new terminal.
 The Authority unveiled designs for a new terminal and started site preparation in 1984.
 Airport revenue bonds in the amount of $128.5 million financed the terminal construction.

 In 1985, an additional $76 million in airport revenue bonds were issued to fund terminal program expansion.
-In 1987, the airport dedicated the new 750,000-square-foot passenger terminal, and a year later, construction started on the new parallel runway east of Donelson Pike, connecting to the existing runways by a taxiway bridge spanning Donelson Pike.
+In 1987, the airport dedicated the new 750,000-square-foot passenger terminal, the Robert C. H. Mathews Jr. Terminal, named in memory of the long-time Airport Authority board chair.
+A year later, construction started on the new parallel runway east of Donelson Pike, connecting to the existing runways by a taxiway bridge spanning Donelson Pike.